top of page

 • use running, jumping, throwing and catching in isolation and in combination

-• play competitive games, modified where appropriate [for example, badminton, basketball, cricket, football, hockey, netball, rounders and tennis], and apply basic principles suitable for attacking and defending
+• play competitive games, modified where appropriate [for example, badminton, basketball, cricket, football, tag rugby, netball, rounders and tennis], and apply basic principles suitable for attacking and defending

 • develop flexibility, strength, technique, control and balance [for example, through athletics and gymnastics]